Yano789/obsidian_notes/Personal Adventures/Linux on Mac.md

 Once that is done, you can place your AppImages into this applications folder and you will be able to find it in rofi (Super + D).

 #### Optional
 There are times when your GPU can cause rendering issues that will cause apps to disappear after some time.
-If this does happen, you can go to the .desktop file of your application (located in `~/.local/share/applications`) and include this line of code
+If this does happen, you can go to the .desktop file of your application (located in `~/.local/share/applications`) and include this line of code in the *Exec line*

 ```
 --js-flags="--nodecommit_pooled_pages"